On Incentive Compatibility in Dynamic Mechanism Design With Exit Option in a Markovian Environment: Principal's Optimal Mechanism Design

-i.e., the anticipated ex-ante expected payoff of the agent by using the optimal stopping rule is non-negative.
-Since the decision making at the ex-ante stage involves no private information, the principal's $\bar{\tau}$ coincides with the agent's.
+i.e., the ex-ante expected payoff of the agent is non-negative.
+Since the decision making at the ex-ante stage involves no private information, the principal's evaluation of $\bar{\tau}$ coincides with the agent's.
+Hence, the principal's problem is

-We relax the original mechanism problem by applying a class of relaxation approach (e.g., \cite{esHo2007optimal,deb2008optimal, kakade2013optimal,pavan2014dynamic}), in which the principal optimizes her objective function given the necessary conditions for the incentive compatibility described in Proposition \ref{prop:envelope_necessary}.
-In particular, substituting the constructions of $\phi$, $\xi$, and $\rho$ in terms of the potential functions formulated in Proposition \ref{prop:envelope_necessary} and integrating by parts yield the principal's objective function in the relaxed problem as,

-Since the problem here is finite-time horizon, $\bar{\tau}$ exists.
-However, stopping rule problems generally do not have closed form solutions and approaches of approximation must be used.
-The general approach of the computation of $\bar{\tau}$ (interested reader may refer to \cite{jaskowski2015first}) and the corresponding involvements in the optimization process are not the scope of this paper.